 Hot Cross Buns are a spiced sweet bun made with currants or raisins that is marked with a cross on the top, traditionally eaten on Good Friday.
 If you’d like to read about the history of Hot Cross Buns, click here to check it out on wikipedia.

-- In order to get the pretty cross on top of the buns, make sure your paste is a little on the thicker side.
-I made mine a little runny thinking it would be easier to pipe, instead it ran and spread all over the buns, making not so pretty crosses.
+8. For Pretty Crosses: In order to get the pretty cross on top of the buns, make sure your paste is a little on the thicker side.
+A runny paste can spread and make the crosses less defined.
+Aim for a consistency that holds its shape when piped onto the buns.

 How To Make Hot Cross Buns